sagars729/ServiceNow/README.md

 To write a custom pytest, perform the following steps:

-1. Create a file named test_(your_test_name).py in the Tests folder.
+1. Create a file named test_(your_test_file).py in the Tests folder.
-2. Import the following packages
+2. Import the following packages in your python file

 ```python
 import time